Anti-vaccine hot spots thrive in states that make it easy to opt out

 “Since 2009, the number of ‘philosophical-belief’ vaccine nonmedical exemptions has risen in 12 of the 18 states that currently allow this policy: Arkansas, Arizona, Idaho, Maine, Minnesota, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Texas, and Utah.”

-They found pockets in some big cities, too, including Seattle, Spokane, Pittsburgh, Houston and Kansas City.
+They found pockets in some big cities, too, including Seattle, Spokane, Houston and Kansas City.

 “The paper is kind of a wake-up call to really take a serious look at closing the nonmedical exemptions in the 18 states that allow them,” Hotez told NBC News.